Marc MacYoung?

 It may seem like this section is a meaningless side trip into intellectualism and sophistry, it's not.
 As well as being germane to the subject at hand, these concepts have two very critical points in regard to both self-defense and the training you undergo for it.

-First, is the adrenal stress/reaction that you will have in a live-fire situation.
-In a dangerous situation your body will react in a way that will greatly impact your "reality."
-What you perceive in those moments will very seldom be a correct interpretation of what is actually happening.
+What you perceive at that time will very seldom be a correct interpretation of what is actually happening.
 This is especially true in cases where lethal force is being used.
 Entirely too often (especially with knife self-defense) your adrenalized "reality" will see the very presence of an attacker as a continued threat.
-As such you will -- in your reality at least -- "continue to defend yourself" by striking.

-When, in fact, the person has stopped attacking and is currently trying to turn and flee.
-But your lizard brain won't see it that way.
-As far as it is concerned, if he's still there, he's still attacking.
 Unfortunately, by continuing to attack you have legally turned into the aggressor.
-That is a clear cut example of the trouble that reacting to your reality can get you in.
-You need to react to the actuality of the situation if you want to stay out of prison.
+That is a clear cut example of the trouble that reacting to your 'reality' can get you in.
+If you want to stay out of prison, you need to react to the actuality of the situation.

-And this is over and above the problem of a person being unable to perform under the stress of his/her new "reality."
 As an instructor, how do you train someone to be able to do this in the first place?
-It isn't just enough to teach people to do a technique, if they are to be successful, you have to teach them how to do it under stress, under a drastically altered reality Furthermore, you have to figure out a way to teach them how to react to actuality, not just their stress induced reality.
-Otherwise, you are setting your students up for a world of legal trouble.
+It isn't just enough to teach people to do a technique.
+If they are to be successful, you have to teach them how to do it under stress, under a drastically altered reality

 That's how important this subject is for self-defense and training, but where knowing the difference between reality and actuality is in keeping you from being sold a bill of faulty goods.
 You can spend a lot of money learning someone's reality.
 A reality that has little to do with what will work to keep you safe in a violent situation.
 What makes it difficult to tell the difference between good and faulty information is how convinced someone can be about their reality.
 Such a person will provide you with faulty information and do it with utter conviction and sincerity -- because it supports their reality.